materialsvirtuallab/matgl/developer.md

 - Actual graph model implementations (`matgl.models`) and their internal components (`matgl.layers`).
 - Special use cases of models, e.g., for interatomic potentials (`matgl.apps`).

+## Controlled API exposure

+The exposed API is controlled to allow for code refactoring and development.
+Any module that is preceded by an underscore is a "private" implementation by convention and there are no guarantees as to backwards compatibility.
+For example, the MEGNet and M3GNet models are exposed via `matgl.models` in the `__init__.py` while the actual implementations are in `_megnet.py` and `_m3gnet.py`, respectively.
+This is similar to the convention adopted by scikit-learn.
+As far as possible, do imports only from exposed APIs.

 ## Nested Models

 Often, a simple input->output model architecture is often insufficient.
 For instance, one might want to fit a model